-Also, if the person making the offer indicates how the other party must accept it--"Call me with your response before Saturday"--then the other party must accept under those conditions to create a contract.
+Also, if the person making the offer indicates how the other party must accept it—"Call me with your response before Saturday"—then the other party must accept under those conditions to create a contract.
 In this example, accepting on Sunday will not create a contract.

 When one party responds to an offer with additional conditions or qualifications, the response is generally considered to be a counteroffer, not an acceptance.
 A counteroffer isn't an acceptance because it materially changes the terms of the proposed contract.
 Legally, a counteroffer is considered a rejection of the original offer and the proposal of a new offer in its place.

-However, silence by itself--that is, if one party doesn't say or do anything--rarely constitutes acceptance.
-That principle is derived from a 19th century English contract case in which a man offered to buy a horse and stated that unless he heard otherwise from the seller, "I consider the horse mine."
+However, silence by itself—that is, if one party doesn't say or do anything—rarely constitutes acceptance.
+That principle is derived from a 19th-century English contract case in which a man offered to buy a horse and stated that unless he heard otherwise from the seller, "I consider the horse mine."
 The British court ruled that his assumption didn't create a contract; the other party's acceptance had to be clearly expressed.

-Acceptance of goods that weren't ordered may also create a binding contract except when a consumer receives unsolicited merchandise.
+Acceptance of goods that weren't ordered can also create a binding contract except when a consumer receives unsolicited merchandise.
 For example, in California, the receipt of unsolicited merchandise is an unconditional gift, which the recipient need not return or pay for.

-Parties that want some time to consider an offer--for example, for a home purchase--can enter into an option agreement.
+Parties that want some time to consider an offer—for example, for a home purchase—can enter into an option agreement.
 In an option agreement, one party pays for the exclusive right to accept an offer during a fixed period.
-This gives the potential buyer an opportunity to consider the deal without having to worry that someone else will snap it up--or that the terms of the deal will change--in the meantime.
+This gives the potential buyer an opportunity to consider the deal without having to worry that someone else will snap it up, or that the terms of the deal will change, in the meantime.